 Take a look at the Tournament Officials manual for a more in depth description of the roles and responsibilities.

-Golf Ontario requires certified Rules Officials to volunteer at Provincial Championships and assist other organizations such as the Ontario PGA, Ontario Colleges and Universities.
-To be involved as a Rules Official at Provincial Qualifiers and Championships one must have completed at minimum Level 3 of the RCGA rules of golf education program.
-In addition, Rules Officials must have an excellent understanding of the Rules of Golf and have the ability to work as a team member while making decisions under pressure.
+Golf Ontario requires certified Referees to volunteer at Provincial qualifiers and championships and assist other organizations such as the Ontario PGA, Ontario Colleges and Universities.
+To be involved as a Referee at Provincial events one must have completed at minimum Level 2 of the 2019 Golf Canada rules of golf education program.
+In addition, Referees must have an excellent understanding of the Rules of Golf and have the ability to work as a team member while making decisions under pressure.

 For further information about Golf Canada’s rules of golf education program click here

-For additional information on becoming a Rules Official please contact John Lawrence at email@example.com.
+For additional information on becoming a Rules Referee please contact John Lawrence at email@example.com.

 All Clubs are rated upon joining Golf Ontario and periodically have their rating reviewed as the course ages or as design changes are made to the course.
 In any given year up to 70 courses may require a visit from a trained Course Rating Team.
 Course Raters must be flexible and organized – an affinity for math or statistics is a definite asset.
 There is a detailed training program for new and experienced raters that includes both in class and on course training.
 Team are located throughout the province and are under the direction of a Team Leader.